Note: Answers to many questions you may have might be found in the Reference section’s links; they provide a lot of info not in the docs.

 Glk via network

-- remote-if Websockets or AJAX to RemGlk
+- Remote-IF Websockets or AJAX to RemGlk

-- glknode HTTP API to cheapglk
+- glknode HTTP API to CheapGlk

-- glulxe-httpd HTTP API to cheapglk; support for sessions & transcripts, see langworth.com
+- glulxe-httpd HTTP API to CheapGlk; support for sessions & transcripts, see langworth.com

-Glk References
+Glk Reference

 - The Game Author’s Guide to Glulx Inform